mjdave/tui/README.md

     sadness = sadness + 1
 }
 ```
-The randomInt() function is built in, it's loaded in to the root table by default.
+The math.randomInt() function is built in, it's loaded in to the root table by default.

 ### List of built in functions (so far):
 ```c++